MikePacey/Lancaster-HEC/docs/getaccount.rst

 researchers and research degree students at Lancaster who require high performance and high throughput computing.

-If you believe you need an account on the HEC, please ask you supervisor to apply on your behalf using the Other IT Account Request section of the `ISS Helpcentre <https://helpcentre.lancaster.ac.uk/plugins/servlet/desk/portal/4/create/207>`_
+If you believe you need an account on the HEC, please ask your supervisor to apply on your behalf using the Other IT Account Request section of the `ISS Helpcentre <https://helpcentre.lancaster.ac.uk/plugins/servlet/desk/portal/4/create/207>`_